 All weed control products are herbicides.
 Herbicides are either “pre-emergent,” or weed preventer products, or “post-emergent,” or weed killer products.

 Unlike weed killer products, pre-emergent herbicides prevent weed seeds from sprouting in the first place.
 Pre-emergent herbicide products are applied to soil or mulch and create a barrier to weed seed germination.
 Preen Garden Weed Preventer is a popular pre-emergent product that stops weeds all season long.
-Preen Vegetable Garden Weed Preventer is a popular organic choice that’s safe for children and pets and lasts 4-6 weeks.
+Preen Natural Vegetable Garden Weed Preventer are popular natural choices, safe for children and pets and last 4-6 weeks.

 Unlike weed preventers, post-emergent herbicides only kill weeds after they have grown.
 There are many different synthetic and organic weed killer products, but both work only to kill existing weeds.
 In the garden, post-emergent herbicides will leave dead, dried weeds that you’ll still need to remove by hand.